top of page

 Toxic from start to finish

-Dangerous chemicals in plastics leach into the environment.
+Dangerous chemicals in plastics leach into the environment and research links microplastics to inflammation, hormonal disruption, and immune stress.

 Plastics take over 1,000 years to break down in landfills.